edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/Walkthrough/deployment.md

 #### Update Device

    There are multiple commands that can update aspects of the camera entry in meta-data.
-Refer to the [Swagger documentation]() for more information (not implemented).
+Refer to the [Swagger documentation](./general-usage.md) for Core Metadata for more information.
+For editing specific fields, see the [General Usage](./general-usage.md) tab.

 #### Delete Device